 In December of 2017, President Trump signed the Tax Cuts and Jobs Act (TCJA) into law.
 As a result, many Americans have questions about how the new tax laws are going to affect real estate and their personal income tax.
-Below is a summary of what’s changed under the new law and how this may affect taxpayers.
+Below is a summary of the real estate tax reform.

 Mortgage Interest – $750K Limitation